 Best Camera Backpacks for Travel - Lowepro Flipside 400

-The main pocket can fit a DSLR camera, four lenses, and other accessories.
-Like with most camera backpacks, you can easily attach a tripod to it.
+The main pocket can fit a DSLR camera, four to seven lenses, and other accessories.
+Like with most camera backpacks, you can also easily attach a tripod to it.

-If you need to carry more gear than can fit inside the backpack, there are SlipLock attachments on the outside where you can hook on extra items.
-Although this might not be ideal in a crowded public bus, it can save you the extra bag requirement.
+If you need to carry more gear, there are exterior SlipLock attachments for you to hook on extra items.
+Although this might not be ideal on a crowded public bus, it’s great for those more intimate shoots.

 For photographers who want a smaller, sturdy camera backpack, the Lowepro Flipside is a perfect choice at a reasonable price.